Top of page

 Tags: The Opinions, Advent, Hope

-Jonathan’s Love and David’s Lament: Part 3
+Jonathan’s Love and David’s Lament: Part 3 The Opinions

 The ultimate example for the prioritizing of the personal over the political in the David-Jonathan material is Jonathan, who chooses love over power.
 The text goes on to suggest that such an ordering of priorities can save lives, bestow dignity, shame kings into right action and move gods to mercy.
 Beauty for ashes; the government of heaven.